Field Trip FAQs

 - Estimated number of students

-- What time would your group arrive at the museum?
+- What time your group would arrive at/depart from the museum

 How far in advance should I contact you to make a reservation?